-The Commission limits the number of applications a single charity may make in a particular funding year to one application for a multi-year Grant Aid award or one application for a single year Grant Aid award.
-However, if the multi-year application is supported, a charity may not make a single year application in the same funding year.
+The Commission limits the number of applications a single charity may make in a particular funding year to one application for a multi-year Grant Aid award and one application for a single year Grant Aid award.
+However, if a charity is awarded a Multi-Year Grant Aid Award they cannot apply for another Single-Year or Multi-Year Grant Aid Award in forthcoming years until the Multi-Year Grant Aid Award project has been completed.